Hotels in Storrs, Connecticut

 Which hotels in Storrs, Connecticut offer free parking?

-Which hotels in Storrs, Connecticut have a pool?
+Which hotels in Storrs, Connecticut have an outdoor pool?

 Which hotels in Storrs, Connecticut have suites or extra space?

-Which hotels in Storrs, Connecticut have an in-room kitchen or kitchenette?
+Which hotels in Storrs, Connecticut have a full in-room kitchen?

-Residence Inn by Marriott Hartford Manchester (23.44 mi) and Homewood Suites by Hilton Hartford Manchester (24.65 mi) offer an in-room kitchen or kitchenette.
+Residence Inn by Marriott Hartford Manchester (23.44 mi, from $182/night) and Homewood Suites by Hilton Hartford Manchester (24.65 mi, from $180/night) offer rooms with a full kitchen — stove, full-size fridge, and dishwasher.

 Ready to book in Storrs?